moeenmeigooni/peptide-conductance/README.md

 Directories are organized by amino acid composition.

-`build` folder contains all files necessary for creating 16 replicates of the given peptide with randomized phi,psi angles. `build.sh` runs necessary scripts.
+`build` folders contain all files necessary for creating 16 replicates of the given peptide with randomized phi,psi angles. `build.sh` runs necessary scripts.
 Packages/softwares used include:
  - VMD 1.9.4a54 (for tcl scripts)
  - PeptideBuilder 1.1.0